hmrc/ctc-traders-phase5-tis/source/documentation/index.md

 The UK NCTS system is made up of two separate NCTS cores, one processes Great Britain mainland transit movements whilst the other processes transit movements within Northern Ireland.

 The two cores have different modes of operation.
 The Great Britain mainland NCTS core operates in Common Transit mode.
-This means that where a rule or condition has different applicability dependent on whether the country of departure/destination/transit is a within the territory of the European Union or a separate Common Transit country, then that rule or condition will be applied to Great Britain mainland as being a common transit country.
+This means that where a rule or condition has different applicability dependent on whether the country of departure/destination/transit is within the territory of the European Union or a separate Common Transit country, then that rule or condition will be applied to Great Britain mainland as being a common transit country.
 Conversely, the Northern Ireland NCTS core operates in Union Transit mode meaning that a territory dependent rule or condition will be applied to Northern Ireland as if it were part of EU territory.

 This is an important consideration if you intend to implement any rules or conditions to validate declarations for you or your customers.